GaitGS: Temporal Feature Learning in Granularity and Span Dimension for Gait Recognition: Experiments

 \subsection{Datasets}

-\textbf{CASIA-B}.
-CASIA-B \cite{yu2006framework} is a popular dataset, which includes cross-view and multi-walking condition sequences of 124 subjects.
-Three walking conditions are considered: normal walking (NM, 6 groups), walking with bags (BG, 2 groups), and walking in coats (CL, 2 groups), with each group containing 11 different views.
-Moreover, we adopt Large-sample Training (LT) strategy, \textit{i.e.}, subjects \#$001 \sim$\#$074$ are chosen as the train set and \#$075\sim$\#$124$ as the test set.
+{\bf CASIA-B}~\cite{yu2006framework} is a widely used dataset with sequences from 124 subjects, covering various walking conditions and cross-view scenarios.
+The dataset involves three walking conditions: normal walking (NM, 6 groups), walking with bags (BG, 2 groups), and walking in coats (CL, 2 groups).
+Each group has 11 different views.
+We adopt the Large-sample Training (LT) strategy, using subjects \#$001\sim$\#$074$ for training and \#$075\sim$\#$124$ for testing.
+During testing, the first 4 sequences of NM condition (NM\#1-4) serve as the gallery, and the remaining sequences are split into subsets based on the walking conditions: NM\#5-6 for the NM subset, BG\#1-2 for the BG subset, and CL\#1-2 for the CL subset.

-\textbf{GREW}.
-GREW \cite{zhu2021gait} is a large outdoor gait dataset with 128,671 sequences captured by 882 cameras from 26,345 subjects.
-GREW is typically divided into three parts, \textit{i.e.}, training set (including 102,887 sequences from 20,000 subjects), validation set (including 1,784 sequences from 345 subjects), and test set (including 24000 sequences from 6000 subjects).

-\textbf{OU-MVLP}.
-OU-MVLP \cite{takemura2018multi} is a large dataset with cross-view sequences of 10307 subjects.
-It contains 2 groups denoted as Seq\#$00$ and Seq\#$01$, with each group including 14 different views.
-In our experiments, 5153 subjects are chosen as the train set, while the rest are the test set.
-During the test phase, Seq\#$00$ and Seq\#$01$ are taken as probe and gallery sequence respectively.
+{\bf OU-MVLP}~\cite{takemura2018multi} is an extensive dataset with cross-view sequences from 10,307 subjects.
+It consists of two groups, Seq\#$00$ and Seq\#$01$, each having 14 different views.
+In our experiments, we use 5,153 subjects for training and the remaining subjects for testing.
+During testing, Seq\#$00$ serves as probe sequences, and Seq\#$01$ serves as gallery sequences.